Kansas doctor announces candidacy for Congress

 GARDEN CITY, Kan.
-(RELEASE) – A Garden City ophthalmologist announced his candidacy Thursday for the U.S. House of Representatives as a Republican in Kansas’ First Congressional District.
+(KSNW) – A Garden City ophthalmologist announced his candidacy Thursday for the U.S. House of Representatives as a Republican in Kansas’ First Congressional District.

 Dr. Bill Clifford is an ophthalmologist, Air Force Veteran and small business owner.